 Service Owning Entity Number Comment Arm Architecture Service 0 Provides interfaces to generic services for the Arm Architecture.
 CPU Service 1 Provides interfaces to CPU implementation-specific services for this platform, for example access to errata workarounds.
 SiP Service 2 Provides interfaces to SoC implementation-specific services on this platform, for example Secure platform initialization, configuration, and some power control services.
 OEM Service 3 Provides interfaces to OEM-specific services on this platform.
 Standard Secure Service 4 Standard Service Calls for the management of the overall system.
 By standardizing such calls, the job of implementing operating systems on Arm is made easier.
 Section 6.3 lists Secure Services that are already defined.
 Standard Hypervisor Service 5 Standardized Hypervisor Service Calls allow for common hypervisor discovery mechanism from any Guest OS.
 Vendor Specific Hypervisor Service 6 Proprietary Hypervisor Service Calls.
+Vendor Specific EL3 Monitor Service 7 Calls defined by the vendor of the EL3 Monitor.
+It is the responsibility of the vendor of the EL3 Monitor to maintain this space and ensure FID uniqueness within its codebase.
+In cases where the EL3 Monitor software is derived from a common codebase, for example the TF-A project [20.], that project may choose to standardize some services in this range.
+It is strongly recommended that the services in this range are only called from software that is tightly integrated with the SMCCC implementation.
+General purpose EL1 or EL2 software should not call services in this range.
 Trusted Applications 48-49 Trusted OS 50-63